Our Provision for Schools

 The aim is to provide a stimulating learning environment with emphasis on developing resilience, raising self-esteem, getting back on track with academic progress and embedding independent learning.
 There is an expectation that the young people are supported on placement visits from relevant staff within their referring school.
 This will ensure engagement from their mainstream school and provide opportunity for strategies to be shared amongst professionals.

-The provision is for KS2&3 students only, with three programmes running throughout the academic year.
-There will be a maximum of 8 students in each group.
+The provision is for KS2 students, with three programmes running throughout the academic year.
+There will be a maximum of 8 students in KS2.

 Objectives